abhinavk/Virtproj/README.md

-# Virtproj
+# Incorporating power usage monitoring in Infrastructure-as-a-Service monitor
 Git repository of VirtProj, our final year project.

-## Description
+# Description
-Monitors all running domain and the host using libvirt library.
+VirtProj is a dashboard for monitoring and managing running nodes, accessed on desktop.
+It monitors all running domain and the host using libvirt library.
 Also generates a time-based report in PDF.

 ## Authors
 * Abhinav Kumar (http://abhnv.com) (https://github.com/abhinavk)